ImiGit/identify_customer_segments/README.md

 ## Step 1: Preprocessing

 ### Step 1.1: Assess Missing Data
+6.46% of the data are naturally missing.
+However, some of the data points represent the missing data.

 #### Step 1.1.1: Convert Missing Value Codes to NaNs

+Based on the details in the AZDIAS_Feature_Summary.csv file, the 'missing_or_unknown' column, these values are converted to NaNs.
+Overall 11.05% of datapounts are missing.

 #### Step 1.1.2: Assess Missing Data in Each Column